eamsdev/MiniBlog/src/assets/posts/2_20221229_AWS_Pipeline.md

 Select the following:

 - Select "GitHub (Version 2)" as your source provider
-- Create a new connection to your github by clicking "Connect to Github" and Follow the prompts to allow AWS to access your GitHub repository.
+- Create a new connection to your github by clicking "Connect to Github" and follow the prompts to allow AWS to access your GitHub repository.
 - Then, choose your repository and branch name.
 - You may also want to enable the option to "Start the pipeline on source code change" so that the deployment process is automatically triggered when changes are made.
 - Leave the rest of the settings as default.